What is Lead?

 - Showing aggressive behavior in the classroom.

-Lead poisoning in children can harm these bodily systems:
+Lead poisoning can harm these bodily systems:

 - Cardiovascular